 Dr. Jones is serving as the Faculty Director of Engaged Learning (Jordan Hall 109) through 2021.
-He offers a music theory course at least once a year.
+He returns to the music faculty full time in the 2022-23 academic year.

 Dr. Jones holds a M.M. in guitar from the University of Akron (1998).
 He has an extensive background in jazz and rock music and spent a year studying and performing at the Musicians' Institute in Hollywood, California.
 His new passion is bluegrass banjo, and he is working hard at learning the instrument and its music.
 One of his more unusual musical engagements was as a banjo player for the Ohio Ballet, where he helped to accompany the troupe to shows at the Joyce Theater in New York City in 1998 and in Cleveland and Akron, Ohio in 1999.
-He recently performed with the Indiana Wind Symphony at the Carmel Palladium as a banjo player.
-Outside of the world of music, Dr. Jones enjoys running, Bulldogs and Pacers basketball, competitive tennis, and spending time with his two dogs.
-Dr. Jones is a volunteer with both the Humane Society of Indianapolis, and has previously served as a mentor with Big Brothers/Big Sisters of Central Indiana.
+He has also performed with the Indiana Wind Symphony at the Carmel Palladium as a banjo player.
+Outside of the world of music, Dr. Jones enjoys pickleball, Pacers basketball, and spending time with his family and two dogs.